smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * rBAR Options set (test per-game)
 * rBAR Size Limit set (test per-game)
 ---
+---
 ## 🟩 VRR:
 * FreeSync/G-Sync/AdaptiveSync
 * could be easier on the eyes and the VRR with LFC (Low Framerate Compensation) could make games feel smoother
-* Set Off for lowest latency
+* loweset latency is reflex(syncs or without syncs/with fps cap) > ullm(syncs or without syncs/with fps cap), 1 frame buffer fps caps are lowest latency
 * Only way to tell if VRR is working is in monitor on screen display (OSD) some games might need to be changed to fullscreen and/or boarderless back and forth for VRR to actually work
-* NVIDIA Control Panel
-* Set up G-SYNC > Enable settings for the selected display model (might need turn monitor on/off) (or turn off and disable in monitor OSD)
+* NVIDIA Control Panel > Set up G-SYNC > Enable settings for the selected display model (might need turn monitor on/off) (or turn off and disable in monitor OSD)
-* System > Display > Graphics > Default graphics settings:
-* Variable refresh rate On or off
+* System > Display > Graphics > Default graphics settings: Variable refresh rate On or off
 ---
+---
 ## 🟩 Custom resolutions:
 * Change resolution > Customize... (might have to lower a DP1.4 to DP1.2 and/or turn off DSC(Display Stream Compression) to get the button to work)
 * Add resolutions 3328x1872 (3.25K) is mint for people who cant yet push 4k
+---
 ---
 ## 🟩 Automatically manage color/automatic color management (ACM)
 * System > Display > Color management > Automatically manage color for apps > off